google/dwh-migration-tools/client/README.md

 ### DDL and Metadata Dump

-If DDL scripts are available, please include them in the `BQMS_INPUT_PATH` directory along with the DML and queries to be translated.
-If DDL scripts are not available, please
-[generate a metadata dump as described in the docs][dumper] and include it in the `BQMS_INPUT_PATH` directory along with the DML and queries to be translated.
+If DDL scripts are available, include them in the `BQMS_INPUT_PATH` directory along with the DML and queries to be translated.
+If DDL scripts are not available, [generate a metadata dump as described in the docs][dumper] and include it in the `BQMS_INPUT_PATH` directory along with the DML and queries to be translated.

 ### Unqualified References